meltyourface/blank/posts/Bukka/Hexagram-Tarot-Synthesis-Divination-System-for-Self-Discovery/index.md

 5. Path of Transformation: Examine the relationships between the hexagrams to provide further guidance on the seeker's journey.
 Look for any relevant changes in the lines, called "nuclear hexagrams," which signify the hidden transformative forces at work.

-Example: Suppose there is a line change in the first hexagram (24) leading to hexagram 19 (Approach).
+**Example**: Suppose there is a line change in the first hexagram (24) leading to hexagram 19 (Approach).
 In that case, the past transformation may also involve making essential connections and fostering relationships for growth.

 6. Deepening Insights: As a final step, encourage the seeker to meditate on the combined wisdom of the hexagrams and tarot cards.
 This contemplation invites profound introspection and can unveil additional personal insights and revelations.